aharita/engineer-to-leader/website/docs/junior-to-senior/module-3/index.md

 ## 3. Testing: The Safety Net
 *Tests are documentation that doesn't lie.*

 If you don't write tests, you don't care about your code.
-You are essentially saying, "I hope this works, good luck future me."
+But be careful: **Code Coverage is a vanity metric.** You can have 100% coverage and 0% confidence if your tests don't assert anything meaningful.

 Tests give you the confidence to refactor.
 They document how the code is *supposed* to behave.

 **Real-world scenarios:**
-*   **The "I'll test it later":**
+*   **The Vanity Metric:**
-    *   *Junior:* Writes the feature.
-Manually clicks around to verify.
-"Done."
+    *   *Junior:* "I hit 100% test coverage!"
+(By writing tests that just run the function and check `expect(true).toBe(true)`).
-    *   *Senior:* Writes the test case *first* (TDD), or immediately after.
-Knows that manual testing is slow and error-prone.
+    *   *Senior:* "I don't care about the percentage.
+I care about the *critical path*.
+Does the payment actually charge the card?
+Test that.
+Ignore the getters and setters."
-*   **The Regression:** You fix a bug in the cart, but break the checkout.
+*   **The Tautology Test:**
-    *   *Junior:* "I didn't touch the checkout code!"
+    *   *Junior:* Mocks the database, mocks the network, mocks the file system.
+The test checks if the mock was called.
-    *   *Senior:* "The integration tests caught the regression.
-I must have broken a shared utility function."
+    *   *Senior:* "You are testing your mocks, not your code.
+You need an integration test that actually hits a real database (in Docker) to know if your SQL is valid."
 *   **The Refactor Fear:** You need to upgrade a library.
     *   *Junior:* Terrified to touch anything because they don't know what will break.
     *   *Senior:* Bumps the version, runs the test suite.
 Green?
 Ship it.
 Red?
 Fix it.
 Confidence.